 You may develop fever or flu-like symptoms

 Acute exacerbations of IPF are a very serious concern because they can lead to a rapid decline in lung function.
 More than just “having a bad day,” an exacerbation can lead to hospitalization.
 It may ultimately lessen your independence and prevent you from continuing to take part in certain activities.
-As of now, there are no clear data to suggest that therapies used to treat acute exacerbations of IPF have any benefit while they are occurring, although FDA-approved treatment can reduce the chances of them occurring.
+As of now, there are no clear data to suggest that therapies used to treat acute exacerbations of IPF have any benefit while they are occurring.